 We appreciate the trust you place in us when sharing your personal data.
 The security of that data is very important to us.

-This policy explains how we collect and use your personal information and who we share it with and will also explain what rights you have with regards to your personal data and how you can exercise those rights.
+This privacy notice/policy explains how we collect and use your personal data, during and after your relationship with us, in accordance with our obligations under data protection legislation.
+It also covers who we share it with and what rights you have with regards to your personal data and how you can exercise those rights.

-If you have questions about how we process personal data, or would like to exercise your data subject rights, please email us at firstname.lastname@example.org or write to us at the address shown in section 15 – Contact us.
+If you have questions about how we process personal data, or would like to exercise your data subject rights, please use the information supplied in the Contact Us section below.

 We collect personal data from you for one or more of the following purposes:

-- To carry out marketing, electronic or otherwise
+-To carry out marketing, electronic or otherwise including sharing within the Bunzl group

 In addition, to ensure that each visitor to any of our websites can use and navigate the site effectively, we collect the following: